rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * TargetCacheKey: remove?
  * Sealed types: unseal where it looks like a good idea.
  * Simplify collections of types.
 MappedCollection / Keyed collection where possible.

+### Validations:
+ * Unique method names
+ * Unique metric names

 ### Behavior:
+ * ???
+Integer metrics without unit scale (for total GC count)
+ * Scale for GC count per op ?
+ * Annotations: add category to annotation, use it for column and for annotation ordering
+ * Api for [MetricAttribute] => MetricAttributeBase.
  * Revisit caching methods for analyser (all those members should contain `cache` in name).
  * Add cache invalidation policy (limit of 1000)
  * xUnit: improve capture of console output.
 Pass xUnitWriter as a logger instead.